waveform80/pibootctl/docs/set.rst

 .. code-block:: console

-    $ sudo pictl set --no-backup serial.enabled=on serial.uart=
+    $ sudo pibootctl set --no-backup serial.enabled=on serial.uart=

-For those wishing to build an interface on top of pictl, JSON, YAML, and shell-friendly formats can also be used to feed new values to the :command:`set` command:
+For those wishing to build an interface on top of pibootctl, JSON, YAML, and shell-friendly formats can also be used to feed new values to the :command:`set` command:

 .. code-block:: console

-    $ cat << EOF | sudo pictl set --json --no-backup {"serial.enabled": true, "serial.uart": null}
+    $ cat << EOF | sudo pibootctl set --json --no-backup {"serial.enabled": true, "serial.uart": null}
     EOF